icl-utk-edu/hpfft/README.md

 =========

-* Visit the [FIBER website](http://icl.utk.edu/fiber/) for more information about the HeFFTe project.
+* Visit the [HPFFT website](http://icl.utk.edu/hpfft/) for more information about the HeFFTe project.
 * Visit the [ECP website](https://exascaleproject.org) to find out more about the DOE Exascale Computing Initiative.

 * * *